 Many domestic violence criminal cases involve protective orders.
 The victim of the alleged offense may request a protective order, or restraining order, prohibiting you from certain actions for a period of time.
 You may not be able to come near the claimant, contact him or her, or live in the same household after a protective order goes into effect.
 Protective orders can be temporary or permanent.
 If you violate the terms of a protective order in Arizona, you could face additional penalties on top of a domestic violence charge.
 To learn more about protective orders in Arizona, speak with a knowledgeable Tempe domestic violence attorney.

 At AZ Defenders, we have all the experience, tools and staff members you need to combat a domestic violence criminal charge in Tempe.
-Our lawyers have more than two decades of combined experience successfully resolving criminal defense cases for clients throughout Arizona.
+Our lawyers have decades of combined experience successfully resolving criminal defense cases for clients throughout Arizona.
 We may be able to help you argue against a charge and/or reduce the penalties you face.
 Discuss your domestic violence case in more detail with our Tempe domestic violence attorneys today.
 Contact us online or call (480) 456-6400 at any time.